AI Use Cases/Logistics

 Compounding gains accelerate

-Logistics operators deploying AI deal desk pricing see meaningfully faster quote turnaround (from 4-6 hours to under 2 minutes), reducing lost deal velocity and enabling your team to bid more loads per rep per day.
-Margin per load improves 8-15% because pricing now reflects true carrier costs, fuel risk, and detention exposure - you stop leaving money on low-risk lanes and stop underbidding high-risk ones.
+Logistics operators deploying AI deal desk pricing typically target meaningfully faster quote turnaround (from 4-6 hours to under 2 minutes), reducing lost deal velocity and enabling your team to bid more loads per rep per day.
+The margin-per-load target is 8-15% improvement because pricing now reflects true carrier costs, fuel risk, and detention exposure - you stop leaving money on low-risk lanes and stop underbidding high-risk ones.
 Your freight cost per unit metric tightens as the AI steers you away from unprofitable lanes and toward high-margin, repeatable freight.
-Claims ratio typically drops 12-20% because the system flags loads with detention or compliance risk and prices them accordingly, reducing the number of money-losing shipments you accept.
+Claims ratio is modeled to drop 12-20% because the system flags loads with detention or compliance risk and prices them accordingly, reducing the number of money-losing shipments you accept.

 Over 12 months, compounding gains accelerate.
-By month 4, your sales team has bid 30-40% more loads with higher accuracy, and the model has learned seasonal patterns and customer-specific risk profiles.
+By month 4, the target is 30-40% more loads bid per rep as the model learns seasonal patterns and customer-specific risk profiles.
 By month 8, pricing becomes predictive - the AI forecasts margin impact before you commit capacity.
-By month 12, you've captured an estimated 18-24% improvement in overall deal profitability, your driver utilization climbs because you're accepting loads that fit your capacity, and your on-time delivery rate stabilizes because you've stopped overcommitting to impossible lanes.
-The ROI payback typically occurs within 6-7 months of go-live.
+By month 12, the model targets an 18-24% improvement in overall deal profitability, with driver utilization climbing because you're accepting loads that fit your capacity and on-time delivery stabilizing because you've stopped overcommitting to impossible lanes.
+Under those assumptions, ROI payback is modeled at 6-7 months from go-live.

 Target Scope